studentkittens/lncs-pandoc/paper.md

 **Aspects to discuss**

 Of course you have to carry the YubiKey around with you.
-The *Nano* version which fits exactly in the USB port can be a improvement.
+The *Nano* version which fits exactly in the USB port can be an improvement.
 It needs a little time to get used to it.
 Another fact which is worth of discussion is the limited number of slots which can be configured.
 It is part of the philosophy of the YubiKey.
 For more than two slots it would be too complicated to remember how long to touch the sensor for which slot.

 **More on the YubiKey**